Saratoga Springs, New York: Education

-Empire State College and Skidmore College are both located in Saratoga Springs; Verrazzano College (1969–1975) was also located there.
+Empire State University and Skidmore College are both located in Saratoga Springs; Verrazzano College (1969–1975) was also located there.
 During the summer, Skidmore is one of several hosts for the Johns Hopkins Center for Talented Youth.
 Eastern Nazarene College, located in Quincy, Massachusetts, was founded in Saratoga Springs as the Pentecostal Collegiate Institute and Biblical Seminary at the turn of the 20th century.

 The Saratoga Springs City School District is made up of: